-As the Internet (HTTP to be specific) was designed to be stateless initially, a website cookie is simply a short length unique text that websites put inside your computer for the purpose that you can use that site more conveniently.
+As the Internet (HTTP to be specific) was designed to be stateless initially, a website cookie is simply a short length unique text that websites put inside your computer for the purpose to identify you (e.g. login status) at that site conveniently.

 There are different kinds of cookies

 - Essential website cookies: These cookies are strictly necessary to provide you with services available through our Websites.

 - Performance and functionality cookies: These cookies are used to enhance the performance and functionality of our Websites but are non-essential to their use.
 However, without these cookies, certain functionality may become unavailable.